-We are proud to announce that eight of our attorneys have been named as members of the North Carolina Legal Elite for 2013.
-Business North Carolina magazine’s Legal Elite is compiled annually based upon a poll of North Carolina attorneys.
-The attorneys selected are considered by their peers to be the best practitioners in their respective fields.
-The following Schell Bray attorneys have been named as 2013 Legal Elite members: Michael R. Abel for Business Law; Doris R. Bray, as a member of the Legal Elite Hall of Fame for Business Law; Barbara R. Christy for Real Estate Law; Michael H. Godwin as a member of the Legal Elite Hall of Fame for Tax/Estate Planning; Garland G. Graham for Business Law and as a Young Gun; Jennifer L.J.
-Koenig for Tax/Estate Planning; Paul H. Livingston, Jr. for Tax/Estate Planning; and Thomas C. Watkins for Business Law.
+We are proud to announce that nine Schell Bray attorneys have been named by Business North Carolina magazine as members of the North Carolina Legal Elite for 2016.
+The magazine’s Legal Elite listing, which is compiled annually based upon a poll of North Carolina attorneys, recognizes the attorneys considered by their peers to be among the best practitioners in their respective fields.
+The following Schell Bray attorneys have been named as 2016 Legal Elite members: Holly H. Alderman, as a member of the Legal Elite Hall of Fame for Real Estate; Doris R. Bray, as a member of the Legal Elite Hall of Fame for Business Law; Stacey A. Brady for Tax/Estate Planning; Michael H. Godwin, as a member of the Legal Elite Hall of Fame for Tax/Estate Planning; James B. Haynes for Real Estate; Thomas P. Hockman for Real Estate; Amy H. Kincaid for Tax/Estate Planning; Jennifer L.J.
+Koenig for Tax/Estate Planning; Paul H. Livingston, Jr. for Tax/Estate Planning.

-Schell Bray PLLC has been named in ten practice areas in the Greensboro metropolitan area and one in the Raleigh metropolitan area by U.S. News and Best Lawyers® in its 2012 – 2013 rankings of “Best Law Firms,” the third edition of this national survey.
+Schell Bray has received a “Tier 1” ranking in seven practice areas in the Greensboro metropolitan market by U.S. News and Best Lawyers® in its 2016 rankings in “Best Law Firms,” the sixth edition of the national survey.